lrspeiser/Cedar/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
+5. Update documentation
-5. Submit a pull request
+6. Submit a pull request

+### Development Guidelines
+- Follow Rust and TypeScript best practices
+- Add comprehensive tests for new features
+- Update documentation for any API changes
+- Ensure all tests pass before submitting PRs

 ## 📄 License